 India is one of the countries that has exclusive courts for consumer redressal.
-24 December is observed as the National Consumers’ Day in India.
-After more than 25 years of the enactment of COPRA, consumer awareness is spreading, though slowly in our country.
+24 December is observed as National Consumers’ Day in India.
+After more than 25 years of the enactment of COPRA, consumer awareness is spreading, though slowly, in our country.
 For the speedy process of the consumer movement, we require a voluntary effort and active participation of the people.

 We hope CBSE Class 10 Social Science Notes helped you in your studies.
 Keep learning and stay tuned for more updates on CBSE and NCERT.
 Download the BYJU’S App and subscribe to the YouTube channel to access interactive maths and science videos.

 Frequently Asked Questions on CBSE Class 10 Economics Notes Chapter 5 Consumer Rights

 A consumer organisation/association is a membership-based non-governmental non-profit body created to promote the interests of consumers of goods and services.

 What are the basic rights of consumers?